Dr. S A Schumacher

 Care of the Foot & Ankle

-You may have seen recent news stories involving Dr. Schumacher.
+You may have seen recent news stories involving Dr. Schumacher's work on neuropathic wounds.

 From CTV News: “Working From Home Causing An Increase in Foot Pain Injuries, Experts Say” January 18, 2021, Brooklyn Neustaeter, Doctors report an increase in foot pain, injuries as more Canadians remain at home | CTV News